Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: -CORE COMPUTATION

 \subsection{\underline{N}a\"ive \underline{P}eeling \underline{A}lgorithm (\naive)}

-We first present the Na\"ive peeling algorithm which iteratively removes a set of hyperedges and nodes until the remaining subhypergraph satisfies the constraints.
+We first present the Na\"ive peeling algorithm that iteratively removes hyperedges and nodes until the remaining subhypergraph satisfies the constraints.

 \spara{Algorithmic procedure.} The {\NPA} has two procedures: (1) hyperedge peeling step; and (2) node peeling step.
 Algorithm~\ref{alg:kgpcore_naive} provides a pseudo-description of the {\NPA}.
-The hyperedge peeling step involves the iterative removal of hyperedges whose fractions do not satisfy the specified threshold $p$ (Lines 6-9).
+The hyperedge peeling step involves iteratively removing hyperedges whose fractions do not satisfy the specified threshold $p$ (Lines 6-9).
 Subsequently, the node peeling step is applied, identifying nodes that no longer satisfy the $k$ and $g$ constraints (Lines 10-14).
-Then, it iteratively removes a set of nodes in a cascading manner and finds a candidate set of hyperedges for the removal process (Lines 16-26).
-This process is repeated until no further hyperedges or nodes are to be removed.
+Then, it iteratively removes nodes in a cascading manner and finds a candidate set of hyperedges for the removal process (Lines 16-26).
+This process is repeated until no more hyperedges or nodes remain for removal.

 \spara{Theoretical analysis.} Note that computing $N^g(v)$ for any node $v$ requires $O(|V||E|)$ time.
-In the worst-case scenario, a loop for iterative removing requires up to $O(|V|)$ times, thereby contributing to a time complexity of $O(|V|^2|E|)$.
+In the worst-case scenario, a loop that iteratively removes nodes requires up to $O(|V|)$ times, thereby contributing to a time complexity of $O(|V|^2|E|)$.
 We denote the total number of iterations of the entire procedure by $t$, which is bounded by $\min(|V|,|E|)$.
 Consequently, the time complexity of the {\NPA} is $O(t|V|^2|E|)$.